manojch239/Password-Generator-Application/README.md

 # Password-Generator-Application
-A Python application to create a simple Password Generator with GUI
+A Python application which generates random passwords with interactive GUI